 - giving them more responsibility as they demonstrate more road sense.
 Get them to lead the way, they might take you places you've never been before.

 - making sure your children know people who live along the route or places they can go to if they feel threatened by strangers or bullies.
-For information visit Neighbourhood Watch, Safety House Association of Queensland or the Queensland Police Service website.
+For information visit Neighbourhood Watch or the Queensland Police Service website.

 - encouraging you kids to walk with friends as they become more independent.